-a standard of proof that results in a judgment that, based on the evidence available, an event is more likely to have occurred than not.
+Balance ofa standard of proof that results in a judgment that, basedProbabilitieson the evidence available, an event is more likely to have occurred than not.
 This standard of proof is lower than that of the criminal justice system's standard of proof defined as 'beyond reasonable doubt'.

-Burden of Proof

-the responsibility to prove or disprove a disputed fact or issue.
+Burden of Proof the responsibility to prove or disprove a disputed fact or issue.

-Complaint

-a formal expression of dissatisfaction with the services provided by the University or about how you have been treated.

-Case Conference

-a meeting in which relevant university staff considers complex student cases and how best to manage risk.
-See Appendix C of the 'Handbook of Student Regulations' for further information.

-Completion of Procedures Letter

-a letter produced by the Student Appeals and Complaints Manager (SACO) or their nominee which confirms that the University's internal student dispute processes have been completed, enabling a student to take their case to the Office of the Independent Adjudicator (OIA).
+- Complaint a formal expression of dissatisfaction with the services provided by the University or about how you have been treated. - Case Conferencea meeting in which relevant university staff considers complex student cases and how best to manage risk.See Appendix C of the 'Handbook of Student Regulations' for further information. - Completion ofa letter produced by the Student Appeals and ComplaintsProceduresManager (SACO) or their nominee which confirms thatLetterthe University's internal student dispute processes have been completed, enabling a student to take their case to the Office of the Independent Adjudicator (OIA). - Confidentiality information will be shared on a need-to-know basis only.
+For example, for the purposes of conducting an investigation, safeguarding others, or because the University is legally required to do so. - Consentthe voluntary agreement to participate in an activity, whereby the individual has both the freedom and capacity to make that decision. - Clerk a member of staff responsible for the administration of and procedural advice to a Panel.

-Confidentiality

-information will be shared on a need-to-know basis only.
-For example, for the purposes of conducting an investigation, safeguarding others, or because the University is legally required to do so.

-Consent

-the voluntary agreement to participate in an activity, whereby the individual has both the freedom and capacity to make that decision.

-Clerk

-a member of staff responsible for the administration of and procedural advice to a Panel.

-Director of Student Life and Wellbeing

-The 'Director of Student Life and Wellbeing' (or an appropriate senior manager within the Student Life and Wellbeing Service nominated by them).
+Director of Student Life and Wellbeing The 'Director of Student Life and Wellbeing' (or an appropriate senior manager within the Student Life and Wellbeing Service nominated by them).
+Disadvantage that because of a decision or information made available, you have been placed in a less advantageous position.
+Disciplinary Officer a designated member or staff involved in the Stage 2 Formal Stage of the Student Disciplinary Process or their nominee.
+Examination Board a meeting of examiners at which marks are confirmed and / or decisions are made about progression or academic award.
+Exclusion the prohibition on attendance at or access (including electronic access) to any part of the University and its facilities.

-Disadvantage

-that because of a decision or information made available, you have been placed in a less advantageous position.

-Disciplinary Officer

-a designated member or staff involved in the Stage 2 Formal Stage of the Student Disciplinary Process or their nominee.

-Examination Board

-a meeting of examiners at which marks are confirmed and / or decisions are made about progression or academic award.

-Exclusion

-the prohibition on attendance at or access (including electronic access) to any part of the University and its facilities.
 Excluded students may not offer themselves for assessment and any outstanding assessments will not be considered by Examination Boards.
 This usually arises due to Tuition Fee debt.

-Expulsion

-permanent exclusion from all premises, programmes, services and facilities of the University and the termination of all mutual obligations except as regards any undischarged financial liabilities of the Student to the University.
+Expulsion permanent exclusion from all premises, programmes, services and facilities of the University and the termination of all mutual obligations except as regards any undischarged financial liabilities of the Student to the University.
 This includes a decision by the University not to enrol or re-enrol the Student.

 Expulsion from Residences will be subject to the tenancy/licence agreement between the University and the Student.

-Faculty

-a group of University schools that specialise in a particular group of subjects.
-At Northumbria University these are: Health and Wellbeing; Society and Culture; Science and Environment;

-Faculty Registrar

-a senior member of staff with particular faculty responsibilities a standard of behaviour required of students on a professional programme, completion of which gives the student licence to practice in accordance with the standards and ethics of their chosen profession a member of the University Community (i.e. a fellow student, member of staff, or Students' Union Officer).
+Faculty a group of University schools that specialise in a particular group of subjects.
+At Northumbria University these are: Health and Wellbeing; Society and Culture; Science and Environment; Faculty Registrar a senior member of staff with particular faculty responsibilities Fitness to Practise a standard of behaviour required of students on a professional programme, completion of which gives the student licence to practice in accordance with the standards and ethics of their chosen profession Friend a member of the University Community (i.e. a fellow student, member of staff, or Students' Union Officer).
+Hearing 'Hearings' are the University's formal mechanism for considering an allegation made by one party against another.
+Independent Manager a senior member of staff who, under the Student Complaint Procedure, determines whether there are grounds for a potential Category B complaint to be considered in accordance with the University's staff management procedures.